flexera-public/policy_templates/security/aws/iam_support_role_created/README.md

 ## Input Parameters

 - *Email addresses of the recipients you wish to notify* - A list of email addresses to notify
+- *Account Number* - The Account number for use with the AWS STS Cross Account Role.
+Leave blank when using AWS IAM Access key and secret. [more](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm#automationadmin_1982464505_1123608

 ## Policy Actions